 At Yay.com we are always trying to find ways to help our customers better manage their VoIP calls.
-One of the more recent updates we have brought in is 'Call Queuing'.
+One such feature that we offer is 'Call Queuing'.

 Using this feature, customers are able to handle their inbound calls with great detail and this can be applied throughout a number of scenarios:

 Taxi company - Using the 'Ring All' Ring Order

 Taxi Companies receive many calls all at once during a busy period.
 This means that they may have lost customers who hang up when their call goes unanswered and the customer may choose to use another company.

 Call Queuing allowed them to implement hold music, estimated waiting time, or simply the option to leave the queue and leave a voicemail.
 This meant that the company were able to handle every call that came in, even at their busiest period.

 Employees can also manage their own workload with short codes allowing them to toggle their queue availability through our Yay.com mobile and desktop calling app.
 This means that available drivers can temporarily remove themselves out of the call route and free drivers can add themselves back in at the touch of a button.